kamicane/Super-DMG-01/super-dmg-cpu/README.md

 I used [Gekkio KiCAD libs](https://github.com/Gekkio/gekkio-kicad-libs) for a few symbols (cpu, ram, cart connector, link port).
 The specialized footprints were traced by me using fusion 360, using these [scans by bit 9](https://chipmusic.org/forums/topic/13608/dmg-main-board-schematic-circuit-arduinoboy/) as a reference.

+## Warning

+v1.8 and below have an error with the Link Port, where the footprint was flipped (sigh).
+If you have a v1.8 or below please don't use the link port, as it might damage the other Game Boy!
+This was fixed in later versions.

 ## Features

 ### Compatibility